 How to Avoid an Ignition Interlock Device

 With ignition interlock devices having such a profound impact on a defendant’s life, it is crucial to take steps to avoid one at all costs.
-Here are some of the top ways to avoid a DUI conviction and, thus, an ignition interlock device:
+Here are some ways to avoid a DUI conviction and, thus, an ignition interlock device:

 Enter a Pretrial Diversion Program